STUDENT CODE OF CONDUCT, DISCIPLINE, AND CONDUCT REVIEW PROCESS

 Student Code of Conduct Administration

-The Director of Student Engagement, or designee, shall administer the Student Code of Conduct and questions regarding its interpretation shall be referred to the Director, or designee, for final determinations.
+The Dean of Students, or designee, shall administer the Student Code of Conduct and questions regarding its interpretation shall be referred to the Dean, or designee, for final determinations.

 The College may suspend a student, pending a hearing if, in the Student Conduct Administrator’s, or designee’s, judgment the student’s presence on campus constitutes a danger to self or others, or the alleged offense is of a heinous nature.
 Every effort will be made to schedule a hearing within five (5) workdays after the suspension if the student so requests in writing or the Student Conduct Administrator, or designee, deems it appropriate.